mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 singularity exec my-image.sif python my-code.py   # Run the program
 ```

-The last line is a command to run a Python program uisng Singularity.
+The last line is a command to run a Python program using Singularity.

 Submit the job script using `sbatch`,
 ```bash